Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 • 2–3 days after the onset of the disease, the patient’s condition does not improve, but only worsens;

-At sharp rise temperature antibiotics are prescribed
+At sharp increase fever, antibiotics are prescribed

-List of best antibiotics for colds
+List of the best antibiotics for colds

 Antibiotics for colds in adults

-Amoxiclav - antibacterial drug
+Amoxiclav is an antibacterial drug

 Contraindications: